gfra54/devicemed/wp-content/plugins/advanced-ads-tracking/readme.txt

 You can use Advanced Ads along any other ad management plugin and don’t need to switch completely.

 == Changelog ==

+= 1.20 =

+* fixed CTR on ad overview list
+* fixed ad stats being summed up as "Deleted ads" on the Stats page if they are from another language as set up in the WPML plugin

+= 1.19 =

+* added option to track ads that have a trigger only when they show up (applies to users of the Sticky Ads and PopUp add-ons)
+* prevent browsers from caching the click-tracking redirect
+* decrease height of ad stats graph
+* show click-through-rate on ad overview page
+* fixed bug with Google Analytics tracking + Cache Busting + Lazy Load not tracking reliably

+= 1.8.18 =

+* added debug modus under Advanced Ads > Stats > Database management
+* added option to remove stats for deleted ads on the database management page
+* some layout improvements to the graphs
+* prevent ad blockers from breaking AJAX tracking
+* fixed wrong number format in the stats graph

 = 1.8.17 =